 The Stahlkoffer is big enough for a helmet and essentials and has the look of a hard-as-nails welded ammo box.
 The lid is fully detachable which some will like and others will not, and it’s firmly secured with two built-in lock and clasp gizmos.
 You also get four attachment loops on top for strapping extra gear.

 The box also comes with a detachable false bottom which is deep enough to store cash, spare keys, passports and other essentials out of sight of the casual thief or neatly away from the other clutter in the box.
 It’s a nice touch but not an essential feature and in our view only adds to the price and weight of the product.

 When all is said and done, the fact is that Stahlkoffer has produced a quality top box at a price that makes other top brands appear very expensive.
 That said, you’ll have to compromise on the ease of use and want a detachable lid, as opposed to a hinged lid, which we prefer.

-In a line: A quality box at a competitive price
+Buy these if: You want a British-built box In a line: A quality box at a competitive price ABR Rating 7/10

 Model: Alu Basic Size: 35l Price: £184